Unikka/neos-slick/README.md

 If you have questions just ping us on twitter or github.

+## About

+The package is based on the `Noerdisch/Slick` package.
+We thank the Noerdisch team for all the efforts.

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE) for more information.